arve0/master/thesis_web.md

 This was considered to meet the goals; reduce mental overhead when collecting images from TMA glass slides.

+## Rotation
+LAS X comes with a interactive graphical user interface for calibrating the scanning rotation.
+When using the function a live image is shown, a line is drawn in the middle of the image and one can adjust the rotation while moving the stage.
+A reference point should then follow the line if the scanning mirror and stage holds the same coordinate system.
+The user himself have to find the rotation in a inductive manner by counting pixels or measuring how far the reference point moves away from the line when moving the stage.
+Accuriancy will depend on how easily the reference point is distinguished from the rest of the image and how thoroughly the user is with his measurements.

+The more quantitative manner described in the [rotation section of the method](#rotation)

 ## Images and stitching